Quantum Measurements, faster-than-light communication, minimum size for the detector implied by quantum mechanics: Detecting Alice's message

-The reasoning above allows us, however, to make a statement that violates the NC theorem, as follows.
-In case of setting $L$ and if Bob's photon were initially $\ket{x}$, the detector at $F$ would never click, since this latter constantly lies on a trough.
+Using hypothesis \ref{hyp}.1, we here suppose, here and in the following, that the trough formed by the interference pattern at $F$ is wide enough to contain the detector.
+This allows us to make a statement that violates the NC theorem, as follows.
+In case of setting $L$ and if Bob's photon were initially $\ket{x}$, the detector at $F$ would never `click', since this latter constantly lies on a trough.
 This means that in setting $L$ the detector $F$ may `click' only when Bob's photon state happen to initially be $\ket{y}$, in which case it lies on a crest.
+In the following, for simplicity and with no impact on the conclusions, we shall suppose that the crest is high enough so that Bob will detect all his photons that happen to initially be $\ket{y}$.

-On the other hand, in setting $C$ the detector $F$ would always click, independently of whether Bob's photon is initially $\ket{+}$ or $\ket{-}$ -- viz. independently of Alice's measurement --, since the photon is in any case crossing the whole detector, either from above or from below.
+In setting $C$, on the other hand, the detector $F$ would always `click', independently of whether Bob's photon is initially $\ket{+}$ or $\ket{-}$ -- viz. independently of Alice's measurement --, since the photon is in any case crossing the whole detector, either from above or from below.
+We are here using hypothesis \ref{hyp}.2.
 Bob thus experiences different outcomes depending on Alice's settings.
-Such a difference may be used by Bob and Alice to exchange information, however far they might be.
+Such a difference may be used by Bob and Alice to instantaneously exchange information, however far they might be.